 This, of course, is up to you and depends on the size of your store.
 There are the technical maintenance pieces, but you will also need ongoing marketing, other support, and if you choose, someone to keep your content fresh and updated.

 On the tech side, you will need to keep WooCommerce, WordPress, all of the extensions you are using and other plugins updated.
 That means testing, staging sites, backing up, all that good stuff, to make sure your site doesn’t explode and your customers become stranded.
 There will be other needs you will have along the way as well.
 I recommend that you check out a service like GoWP to help you with peace of mind.

 8. What should I consider when choosing my host?

 Hosting is the elephant in the room.
 And everyone has an opinion.
 The fact is, speed, security and support is top on the list when it comes to your online store.
 You cannot risk downtime.
 Or servers that are not prepared for sales onslaughts.
-If you are just starting your store, consider Liquid Web’s Managed Hosting.
-If you have higher expectations, they have some excellent WooCommerce Managed Hosting built just for Woo.
+If you are just starting your store, or looking for a new host, I recommend Nexcess A Liquid Web Brand.

 With all the other hosting out there, I cannot say one way or another.
-The reason is we use Liquid Web ourselves, and know a lot of online stores that depend on them.
+The reason is we use Nexcess ourselves, and know a lot of online stores that depend on them.
 (Also, you will get a deal if you follow our links)